 The Team: John Branch, Ruth Fremson, Catherine Spangler, Hannah Fairfield, Xaquín G.V., Jon Huang, Wayne Kamidoi, Sam Manchester, Alan McLean, Jacky Myint, Graham Roberts, Joe Ward, Jeremy White, Josh Williams, Eric Miller, Shane Wilder, Kristen Millares Young

 The Society of American Business Editors and Writers awarded my and others’ work with 2007 Best in Business, General Excellence award (medium circulation).
-In recognizing the Seattle P-I’s business staff, judges highlighted my April 2007 story about an ex-port chief’s illicit retirement package, which spurred a state Supreme Court-sanctioned recall effort.
+In recognizing the Seattle P-I business staff, judges highlighted my April 2007 story about an ex-port chief’s illicit retirement package, which spurred a state Supreme Court-sanctioned recall effort of the commissioner who rubber stamped the deal.

-The Society of Professional Journalists’ Pacific Northwest Chapter awarded my work with 2007 Second Place for Comprehensive Coverage and, in collaboration with my colleague Ruth Teichroeb, 2006 First Place for Best Government Reporting and Best Online Business Adaptation.
+The Society of Professional Journalists’ Pacific Northwest Chapter awarded my port coverage with 2007 Second Place for Comprehensive Coverage and, in collaboration with my colleague Ruth Teichroeb, 2006 First Place for Best Government Reporting and Best Online Business Adaptation for a series to which I contributed a succinct analysis of the publicly-funded port’s gift of profits to cruise industry partners.

-Master of Fine Arts in creative writing and GO-MAP scholar, University of Washington
+Master of Fine Arts in creative writing and GO-MAP fellow, University of Washington

 Multimedia reporting fellow, Knight Digital Media Center, University of California at Berkeley

-A.B. magna cum laude in History and Literature of Latin America, Harvard University
+A.B. magna cum laude in History and Literature of Latin America, citations in Latin American Studies and Spanish, Harvard University

 Freelance Journalist and Essayist, the Guardian, the New York Times and Crosscut